 I’ve been adapting this recipe to suit my diet and since it makes two portions, my husband is more than happy to have the second serving.

-- Vegan (use plant based oils, milk and swap the egg for flaxseed or banana0
+Vegan (use plant based oils, milk and swap the egg for flaxseed or banana

-- Low in sugar (lower the amount of sugar and use natural sugar)
+Low in sugar (lower the amount of sugar by at least half and use natural sugar such as Stevia, monkfruit or maple syrup)

 Serving size & can I scale up or down this recipe?

-Great on it’s own, but even better with vanilla ice cream, chocolate syrup or whipped cream.
+This chocolate pudding is great on it’s own, but even better served with vanilla ice cream, salted caramel sauce, chocolate syrup or whipped cream.

 Can this recipe be made in advance?